ehu01/unblackedges/README.md

 * COMP40: Machine Structure and Assembly-Language Programming
 * Homework 2: Unblackedges - using an interface we created to remove black edges *
 * By:      Emily Hu
+* Partner: Elizabeth Endo
 * Date:    7 December 2019
 *
 * README